Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: Isoperimetric results

-because the number of contacts between the unit cubes or with the boundary condition cannot increase through the ``falling'' operation.
-We can think of $\tic$ as a stack of $d-1$ dimensional polyominoes $c_0,\dots,c_k$, which are obtained by intersecting $\tic$ with the layers
+because the number of contacts between the unit cubes or with the boundary condition cannot decrease through the ``falling'' operation.
+We can think of $\tic$ as a stack of $(d-1)$-dimensional polyominoes $c_0,\ldots,c_k$, which are obtained by intersecting $\tic$ with the layers

-Since we have let $c$ fall by gravity to obtain $\tic$, this stack is non--increasing in the following sense: for $i$ in $\N$, the $d-1$ dimensional polyomino $c_i$ associated to the layer $L_i$ contains the $d-1$ dimensional polyomino $c_{i+1}$ associated to the layer $L_{i+1}$.
+Since we have let $c$ fall by gravity to obtain $\tic$, this stack is nonincreasing in the following sense: for $i$ in $\N$, the $(d-1)$-dimensional polyomino $c_i$ associated with the layer $L_i$ contains the $(d-1)$-dimensional polyomino $c_{i+1}$ associated with the layer $L_{i+1}$.
 As a consequence,